haven-ai/optimization-toolkit/README.md

-# Awesome Optimization Benchmark
+# Awesome Optimization Benchmarks

-The goal of this repository is
-  - to illustrate how different optimizers perform on different datasets using a standard benchmark; and
-  - allow users to add their own datasets and optimizers to have a reliable comparison and inspire new state-of-the-art optimizers for different machine learning problem setups.
+This library illustrates different optimizers performance on different datasets.
+It also allows users to add their own datasets and optimizers and compare against existing methods.

+(Add GIF for different optimization results, train loss on left, dataset image on the right)

 ## Quick links to sections in this page